Outgoing UN rights chief releases controversial Xinjiang report on her final day - KESQ

 Outgoing UN rights chief releases controversial Xinjiang report on her final day

-“China firmly opposes the release of the so-called ‘assessment of the human rights situation in the Xinjiang Uyghur Autonomous Region, China’,” Beijing’s mission to the world body wrote in an official response to the report.
+China had opposed the release of the report.
+In its response to the document, Beijing’s mission to the UN in Geneva said the report is based on “disinformation and lies” and “distorts” China’s laws and policies.

-The report comes on the final day in office for Bachelet, the UN High Commissioner for Human Rights, who has previously faced fierce criticism from human rights groups and academic experts after a controversial visit to China earlier this year.
+“All ethnic groups, including the Uygur, are equal members of the Chinese nation.
+Xinjiang has taken actions to fight terrorism and extremism in accordance with the law, effectively curbing the frequent occurrences of terrorist activities,” its response reads in part.

-Four years ago, a committee of United Nations experts called attention to “credible reports” that more than 1 million Uyghur and other Muslim minority peoples were interned in extrajudicial camps in Xinjiang in northwestern China for “re-education” and indoctrination.
+The report comes four years after a committee of United Nations experts called attention to “credible reports” that more than 1 million Uyghur and other Muslim minority peoples were interned in extrajudicial camps in Xinjiang in northwestern China for “re-education” and indoctrination.

 China originally denied the existence of the camps, then later said it had established “vocational education and training centers” as a way to counter “extremism.”
 Beijing has called allegations of rights violations, genocide and forced labor in the region “the lie of the century.”

-In May, during Bachelet’s official trip to China — the first by a top UN rights official in 17 years — the high commissioner said the government assured her the “vocational education and training center” system was “dismantled.”
+In May, during Bachelet’s official trip to China — the first by a top UN rights official in 17 years, for which she ultimately faced fierce criticism — she said the government assured her the “vocational education and training center” system had been “dismantled.”

+The report was released at the end of Bachelet’s final day in office.

 This is a developing story.
 More to come